Registrations Closed

 This course will enable participants to:

-• Learn techniques to structure information and data into arguments, particularly building argument maps as forms of writing outlines
+• Learn techniques on how to structure information and data into arguments, particularly building Argument Maps as forms of writing outlines

-• Appreciate the different styles of structuring arguments for different types of writing
+• Appreciate different styles of structuring arguments for different types of writing

-• Understand the different types of writing available to convey arguments
+• Understand different types of writing available to convey arguments in

 • Understand how to structure an argument differently across different forms of writing